Improve health and wellbeing for the whole community

 The Thrive Approach is used by many professionals within local authorities, including occupational therapists, family support workers, health care professionals, social care teams, behavioural outreach support services, Looked After Children (LAC) services and youth offending teams.

-As a Thrive Licensed Practitioner, you will be equipped with a deep, practical knowledge of Thrive and the underpinning theory and skills required to meet the social and emotional needs of the children and young people you work with.
+The high quality, experiential training offered by Thrive will equip you with a practical knowledge how to support the social and emotional needs of the children and young people in your community.

-You will learn about the developmental journey children go on as they grow, including the stages of social and emotional development and how the brain changes at each stage.
-You will explore the role of the arts, play and creativity in supporting the needs of young people and develop strategies for building supportive relationships.Find out more
+Underpinned by established neuroscience, child development and attachment theory, Thrive training covers the developmental journey children go on as they grow, including the stages of social and emotional development and how the brain changes at each stage, and the effect of life's 'ups and downs'.
+Thrive uses the arts, play and creativity to support the needs of young people and will help you develop strategies for building supportive relationships.Find out more

-A unique system for screening, action-planning and monitoring
+A unique online tool for screening, action-planning and monitoring

-Using Thrive-Online, our web-based profiling, action-planning and monitoring tool, you can review young people’s social and emotional skills and create custom action plans for families, teachers and colleagues to follow.Find out more
+Thrive-Online, a unique web-based profiling, action-planning and monitoring tool, is used to profile young people’s social and emotional skills, identifying unmet needs, creating targeted action-plans for families, teachers and colleagues to follow and measuring progress over time.Find out more